roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "All that will be there tomorrow," Barry assured her.
 "And tomorrow's the big Halloween party.
 It should be a very fun day.
 You'll need your rest, though.
 Go home, do whatever you have to do for Ty and Harris and then try to get some rest."

  "OK," Cori said.
 She lifted her head to see where they were.
 "Turn left here."
-Report_Story #1